Uses of English verb forms: Imperative

 First person imperatives (cohortatives) can be formed with let us (usually contracted to let's), as in "Let's go".
 Third person imperatives (jussives) are sometimes formed similarly, with let, as in "Let him be released".

 More detail can be found in the Imperative mood article.

 Conditional

 The status of the conditional mood in English is similar to that of the future tense: it may be considered to exist provided the category of mood is not required to be marked morphologically.
 The English conditional is expressed periphrastically with verb forms governed by the auxiliary verb would (or sometimes should with a first-person singular subject; see shall and will).
 The modal verb could is also sometimes used as a conditional (of can).

 In certain uses, the conditional construction with would/should may also be described as "future-in-the-past".

-For uses of specific conditional constructions, see the sections below on conditional simple, conditional progressive, conditional perfect, and conditional perfect progressive, as well as the section on conditional sentences (and the main article on English conditional sentences).

 Active and passive voice

 The active voice (where the verb's subject is understood to denote the doer, or agent, of the denoted action) is the unmarked voice in English.
 To form the passive voice (where the subject denotes the undergoer, or patient, of the action), a periphrastic construction is used.
 In the canonical form of the passive, a form of the auxiliary verb be (or sometimes get) is used, together with the past participle of the lexical verb.

 Passive voice can be expressed in combination together with tenses, aspects and moods, by means of appropriate marking of the auxiliary (which for this purpose is not a stative verb, i.e. it has progressive forms available).
 For example: